Skip to main content

 At the University of Tehran, her perspectives broadened thanks to the diverse cosmopolitanism of the student body.
 But she also recognized that opportunities in Iran were limited by her gender.

-Mona Ghandi teaching an architecture design class at Washington State University
+Mona Ghandi teaching an architecture design at Washington State University

 “I wanted to…pursue my goals in a more equitable context,” she says.
 So she moved to the U.S. to pursue a graduate degree from the University of California, Berkeley — where she first met experts in computational design.
 Ghandi’s mind has always been drawn to the creative arts and analytics, and at Berkeley she dug into both.